aclark4life/parse2plone/README.txt

 All of that said, the author understands that reusability and conservation of developer resources are important goals, especially for the Plone project.
-But for better or worse, these were not the goals of ``mr.import``.
-However, you can be sure that the lessons learned while developing ``mr.import`` will
+But for better or worse, these were not the goals of ``mr.importer``.
+However, you can be sure that the lessons learned while developing ``mr.importer`` will
 be applied outside of it, particularly with regard to the conservation of developer resources within the Plone project.